MaterializeInc/materialize/doc/user/demos/business-intelligence.md

     SELECT * FROM query07;
     ```

     This query can take a few minutes to begin producing answers.
+Before answers
+    are produced, you will see the following error:

+    ```nofmt
+   mz>  SELECT * FROM query07;
+   At least one input has no complete timestamps yet.
+    ```

-If you receive
-    an empty set of results, either wait or disconnect from `mzcli` and relaunch
+    If you receive an empty set of results, either wait or disconnect from `mzcli`
-    it.

-    Just like the prior reads from the materialized view, you should see these
+    and relaunch it.
+Just like the prior reads from the materialized view, you
-    results update, and the response times should be quick!
+    should see these results update, and the response times should be quick!

 ### Set up Metabase

 1. In a browser, go to <localhost:3030>.

-1. Click **Get started**.
+1. Click **Let's get started**.

 1. Complete first set of fields asking for your email address.
 This information
    isn't crucial for anything but does have to be filled in.